Shell money: Africa

-In western Africa, shell money was usual legal tender up until the mid 19th century.
-Before the abolition of the slave trade, large shipments of cowry shells were sent to some of the English ports for reshipment to the slave coast.
+In Africa shell money was widely used as legal tender up until the mid 19th century.
 The shells of Olivella nana, the sparkling dwarf olive sea snail were harvested on Luanda Island for use as currency in the Kingdom of Kongo.
 They were even traded north as far as the Kingdom of Benin.
 In the Kongo they were called nzimbu or zimbo.
+The shell of the large land snail, Achatina monetaria, cut into circles with an open center was also used as coin in Benguella.

+In West Africa the cowrie shell was widely used, including regions far from the coast.
+By the early 16th century European traders were importing thousands of pounds of cowries to trade for cloth, food, wax, hides, and other goods as well as slaves.
+These currency flows were instrumental in the development of the powerful states of Benin, Ouidah and others along the coast.- Between 1500 and 1875 at least 30 billion cowries were imported to the Bight of Benin, accounting for 44% of the total value of trade.
+Around 1850 the German explorer Heinrich Barth found it fairly widespread in Kano, Kuka, Gando, and even Timbuktu.
+Barth relates that in Muniyoma, one of the ancient divisions of Bornu, the king's revenue was estimated at 30,000,000 shells, with every adult male being required to pay annually 1,000 shells for himself, 1,000 for every pack-ox, and 2,000 for every slave in his possession.

+The shells were fastened together in strings of forty or one-hundred each, so that fifty or twenty strings represented a dollar.

-As the value of the cowry was much greater in West Africa than in the regions from which the supply was obtained, the trade was extremely lucrative.
+As the value of the cowrie and the nzimbu was much greater in Africa than in the regions from which European traders obtained their supply, the trade was extremely lucrative.
 In some cases the gains are said to have been 500%.
-The use of the cowry currency gradually spread inland in Africa.
-By about 1850 the German explorer Heinrich Barth found it fairly widespread in Kano, Kuka, Gando, and even Timbuktu.
-Barth relates that in Muniyoma, one of the ancient divisions of Bornu, the king's revenue was estimated at 30,000,000 shells, with every adult male being required to pay annually 1,000 shells for himself, 1,000 for every pack-ox, and 2,000 for every slave in his possession.

-In the countries on the coast, the shells were fastened together in strings of forty or one-hundred each, so that fifty or twenty strings represented a dollar; but in the interior they were laboriously counted one by one, or, if the traders were expert, five by five.
-The districts mentioned above received their supply of kurdi, as they were called, from the west coast; but the regions to the north of Unyamwezi, where they were in use under the name of simbi, were dependent on Muslim traders from Zanzibar.
-The shells were used in the remoter parts of Africa until the early 20th century, but then gave way to modern currencies.

-The shell of the large land snail, Achatina monetaria, cut into circles with an open center was also used as coin in Benguella, Portuguese West Africa.
+As these currency imports increased, however, inflation took hold and damaged the local economies.

+In parts of British West Africa, cowries remained accepted for tax payments until the early 20th centuries, and their use as currency in unregulated environments persisted until the 1960s.
+The national currency of Ghana introduced in 1965, the cedi, was named after cowrie shells.